 - Assess positive fusional vergence (PFV).
 During this test, you're asked to read letters on an eye chart while looking through prism lenses.
 The examiner will note when you begin to have double vision.

 - Perform a routine eye exam.
 If you have any other vision problems, such as nearsightedness, your eye doctor might conduct tests to assess the degree of the problem.

 If convergence insufficiency isn't causing symptoms, you generally don't need treatment.
 But for people with symptoms, treatment with eye-focusing exercises can increase the eyes' convergence ability.

-Treatment, which can take place in the office of a trained therapist or at your home, might include:
+Treatment, which can take place in the office with a trained therapist or at your home, might include:

 - Pencil pushups.
 In this exercise, you focus on a small letter on the side of a pencil as you move it closer to the bridge of your nose, stopping as soon as you see double.
 The exercise is often done for 15 minutes a day, five or more days a week.

 - Computer vision therapy.
 Eye-focusing exercises are done on a computer using software designed to improve convergence.
 You can print the results to share with your eye doctor.

 - Reading glasses.
 Glasses with built-in prisms generally haven't proved effective.
 If you have another focusing or vision problem, such as not seeing well at close range (farsightedness), reading glasses might help.

 Recent studies indicate that office-based therapy with home reinforcement is the most effective treatment for convergence insufficiency.
 Home-based treatment with pencil pushups or computer programs hasn't been shown to be as effective.
 But home treatment costs less and is more convenient and more readily available.